ibuilder/Procore-API-PHP/README.md

 # Procore-API-PHP
-Procore API Connect Class written in PHP
+@procore API Connect Class written in PHP as a wordpress plugin.
+For more information about Procore visit: https://github.com/procore